noahd223/Trading-Strategy-Backtester/README.md

    python backtester.py
    ```

-   This will output performance metrics and visualizations comparing the strategy's returns against a benchmark.
+   This will output performance metrics and visualizations comparing the strategy's returns against a benchmark (S&P 500 buy and hold)

 ## Contributing